 Household Support Fund

-The Government has announced that a new Household Support Fund grant will be made available to county councils and unitary authorities in England to support those most in need.
+The Government has announced that a further Household Support Fund grant will be made available to county councils and unitary authorities in England to support those most in need.

-Residents facing financial difficulties can also visit https://costoflivingsupport.campaign.gov.uk/ for details of the other support available.
+Residents facing financial difficulties can also visit helpforhouseholds.campaign.gov.uk for details of the other support available.

 In addition, there is a Holiday Food and Activity programme for children eligible for benefits-related free school meals.

-How we have used personal information to identify eligible households to provide targeted support to those most in need via the extension of the Household Support Fund
+How we have used personal information to identify eligible households/individuals, to provide targeted support to those most in need

-For the Early Years element of the funding and associated entitlements, information is provided to us via parents' declarations, for the purpose of checking eligibility.
-For free school meal eligible children, we have used information from parental free school meal applications.
+For the Early Years element of the funding and associated entitlements, information is provided via parents' declarations, for the purpose of checking eligibility.
+For free school meal eligible (FSM) children, we have used information from parental FSM applications.

-Information is processed by us to perform our tasks carried out in the public interest and in the exercise of our official authority.
-We are required to retain your information for as long as is necessary, after which it will be securely destroyed.
-We have retention schedules in place that set out in detail how long information will be held for.
+Information is processed by us in order to perform our tasks carried out in the public interest and in the exercise of our official authority.